 The Clean Water Act and Trash-Free Waters

 The Clean Water Act (CWA) provides regulatory tools for states and local governments to address aquatic trash.
-This page provides examples of communities using these Clean Water Act tools as well as some examples of trash capture technologies (devices that physically trap aquatic trash in stormwater systems, inland rivers, lakes, estuaries and coastal areas across the country).
+This page provides examples of communities using these Clean Water Act tools to keep trash out of waterways.
 The Clean Water Act does not mandate use of these regulatory mechanisms for trash, however; they are tools that localities may use in conjunction with other non-regulatory measures to reduce trash loadings into water.

 - 303(d) Listings for Trash Impairment

 - Total Maximum Daily Load (TMDL) for Trash

 - National Pollutant Discharge Elimination System (NPDES) Stormwater Permits for Trash

 Over 200 individual water body reaches in 7 states including Alaska, California, Connecticut, District of Columbia, Hawaii, Maryland, and New York have been listed for trash, debris or floatables since 1996.

 Trash is a pollutant.
 Trash in waters can prevent beneficial uses, degrade habitats and harm wildlife, and may endanger people's health.
 The Clean Water Act requires all states to submit a Section 303(d) list to EPA every two years.
 This list identifies water bodies where current pollution controls are insufficient to attain water quality standards.
 The 303(d) listing identifies the impaired and threatened water bodies and the pollutant or pollutants of concern for that water body.

 - Conventional pollutants are those defined in CWA section 304(a)(4) and include Biological Oxygen Demand, Total Suspended Solids, fecal coliform, pH, and oil and grease.